Importance of Payment Banks for Financial Inclusion

-Payment Banks are a partnership between Banks and telecom companies.
-Since the rural and remote areas lack the infrastructure for institutional development of Banks and financing systems, Payment banks which operate through the medium of mobile phones are best suited for such a situation.
+Payment Banks is a partnership between Banks and telecom companies.
+Since the rural and remote areas lack the infrastructure for the institutional development of Banks and financing systems, Payment banks which operate through the medium of mobile phones are best suited for such a situation.
 These banks are likely to aid the disadvantaged groups to carry out transactions electronically eliminating the role of middlemen, while at the same time facilitating organized finances throughout the country.

 The Payment Banks were recommended with a twin goal to ensure Financial Inclusivity.
-Firstly, to act as a platform where the low income groups can have a Savings account and deposit their incomes and savings.
+Firstly, to act as a platform where the low-income groups can have a Savings account and deposit their incomes and savings.
 Secondly, to facilitate transactions and payments for small businesses and promote entrepreneurship.
 For instance, to pay the wage to migrant laborers and to cover costs of raw materials.